Good leaders have mastered the art of delegating leadership.

 The concern here is that you and all your subordinates should be willing to accept the mistakes.
 Followed by acceptance of a mistake is the will to fix it.

 You should put confidence in your team members.
-Give them enough room to mess up so that they do not feel overwhelmed with pressure.
+Give them enough room to mess up while performing the task so that they do not feel overwhelmed with pressure.
 At the same time, be authoritative enough to command them to learn from their mistake so that it’s not repeated in the future.

 Instead of reprimanding your team for making mistakes, offer help.
 Since you are the expert in the lot, your subordinates expect to learn from you.